bowtoes/NAeP/readme.md

 4. &#9746; Ogg Regranularization:
     * &#9746; All passed oggs are regranularized, either in-place or to separate files (`..._rvb.ogg`).
+      _Actually,_ in-place revorb is yet to be implemented.
     * &#9746; ~All converted WEMs can be similarly revorbed automatically.~
       Regranularization need-not be done separately from WEM conversion, it would be an error to have incorrect granule positions in the output oggs.